ArthurClemens/faceted_search/README.md

 ### Combining scopes

-When passing multiple scope keys, each result from the `scope_by` callback is "AND"-ed in the search view creation.
+When passing multiple scope keys, each result from the `scope_by` callback is combined with a logical AND in the search view creation.

-For example, to scope by publication year, limiting the table to the current user and to books published after 2018, add both scope keys:
+For example, to scope by publication year, limiting the table to the current user AND books published after 2018, add both scope keys:

 ```elixir
 scope_keys: [:current_user, :publication_year],